At which campus can I study this program?

 Entrance to Major

-In addition to the Carnegie unit and minimum GPA requirements1 described by University policies, all students applying for entrance to any of the engineering majors at Behrend, Berks, or Capital college must have at least a 2.0 cumulative GPA by the end of the semester prior to applying for entrance to the major and have completed, with a minimum grade of C: CHEM 110, MATH 140, MATH 141, and PHYS 211.
-These courses must be completed by the end of the semester during which the admission to major process is carried out.
+In addition to the Carnegie unit and minimum GPA requirements1 described by University policies, all students applying for entrance to any of the engineering majors at Behrend, Berks, or Capital College must have at least a 2.0 cumulative GPA by the end of the semester prior to applying for entrance to the major and have completed, with a minimum grade of C: CHEM 110, MATH 140, MATH 141, and PHYS 211.
+These courses must be completed by the end of the semester during which the entrance-to-major process is carried out.

 Degree Requirements